ProkopK/foh-intercom/software/README.md

 ```
 Repeat for each Pi, changing the IP address (e.g., 192.168.178.12)

-Verify the IP address with:
+After restarting the network connection, verify the static IP address:
 ```bash
 hostname -I
 ```

-## 3. Install Required Software on Each Pi
+## 4. Install Required Software on Each Pi
 On each Pi, run:
 ```bash
 sudo apt update